Spacechild1/vstplugin/README.md

 #### Windows

 If you want to enable bit bridging (running 32-bit plugins on a 64-bit host and vice versa), you have to perform the following steps:

 1) compile the project with a 64-bit compiler (e.g. in a 'build64' folder)

 2) compile the project with a 32-bit compiler (e.g. in a 'build32' folder)

 3) copy the 32-bit 'host.exe' to the 64-bit installation folder and rename it to 'host_i386.exe'

 4) copy the 64-bit 'host.exe' to the 32-bit installation folder and rename it to 'host_amd64.exe'

 If you get compilation errors concerning the SRWLock functions, it means that the Windows SDK version (`_WIN32_WINNT`) is set too low.
 The minimum supported version is `0x0600` (= Windows 7); you can easily override it with the `WINVER` CMake variable.

+If you compile with MinGW, make sure to choose the appropriate generator with `cmake .. -G "Unix Makefiles"`.
+Alternatively, you can pick a generator in cmake-gui when you first click "Configure".
+In this case you should also select the correct toolchain.

 ##### Warning about 32-bit MinGW